 The deluxe cargo box consists of a 15 percent glass-filled polypropylene composite material that eliminates rust and dents and reduces noise.

 The tailgate can be opened or removed for easier cleanout and to carry longer items.
-The tailgate has been improved, features truck-like performance, and can be operated with one hand.
+The tailgate features truck-like performance and can be operated with one hand.

 The standard-installed lanyards can also be removed to lower the tailgate to 150 degrees for convenient loading and unloading tasks.